Best Menstrual Cup for a Low Cervix

 44 mm (1.6″) or lower.
 Does your cervix easily reachable near the vaginal opening?
 Then you have a low cervix.
 Well, low cervix menstrual cup selection is challenging and important.
 If your cup doesn’t fit inside into the cervix wall it will not be comfortable.

-How to insert a menstrual cup-
+How To Use a Menstrual Cup-How to insert a menstrual cup-

 Here is the video: how to insert a menstrual cup for beginners